JuliaPhylo/PhyloNetworks.jl/docs/src/man/ticr_howtogetQuartetCFs.md

 ```

 Alternatively, if the list of `.cf` files is not easily captured by `*.cf`
-(because the list is too long for a bash command), the following julia script
+(because the list is too long for a shell command), the following julia script
 can do the concatenation.
 Just copy-paste the commands below within a Julia session,
 started from the directory that contains the `.cf` files: